graphery/graphane-doc/src/guide/svg/graphane-svg.md

 ## API

-You can access the **SVG Graphane API** from the methods included in the component with `$.svg`.
+You can access the **SVG Graphane API from the methods** included in the component with `$.svg`.
 The `$` object is accesible from the `<script type="methods"></script>` content as a global variable.

-You can also access it from outside the component with the `.svg` property that the `g-component` exposes for use from external Javascript.
+You can also access the **SVG Graphane API from outside the component** with the `.svg` property that the `g-component` exposes for use from external Javascript.

-In **SVG Graphane API** all are methods; thus, when you want to work with SVG attributes or properties, you must use methods.
+In **SVG Graphane API all are methods**; thus, when you want to work with SVG attributes or properties, you must use methods.
 For example, set an `id` to an SVG element is `element.id('unique_id')` and for getting this identification it is necessary to use `element.id()`.

-Graphane dynamically constructs the methods, which can chain together to make successive calls.
+Graphane dynamically constructs the methods, which can **chain together to make successive calls**.
 Each call returns the original object and can include one call after another.

 ```js
 $.svg